 A student who passes a course and achieves a passing score on the corresponding SOL test is awarded a Verified Credit in that course.
 A Verified Credit is defined as 140 clock hours of instruction, successful completion of the course requirements and the achievement of a passing score on the SOL test for that course or on a Substitute Assessment.
 (See "Substitute Assessments" in this section.)

-The State Board has established the number of Standard Credits and Verified Credit's required for the Standard Diploma and for the Advanced Studies Diploma.
-(See "Graduation Requirements" on pages 8-10).
+The State Board has established the number of Standard Credits and Verified Credits required for the Standard Diploma and for the Advanced Studies Diploma.
+(See "Graduation Requirements" beginning on page 6).